NOTICEBuilt on public records from USASpending.gov and SAM.gov. Not affiliated with any government agency.

 No-bid and sole-source contracts are filtered out.

-Contracts awarded without competition — sole source, AbilityOne, and similar — are removed so the price range reflects what you're actually competing against.
-Details in the methodology.
+Contracts awarded without competition — sole source, AbilityOne, and similar — are removed so the range reflects what you're actually competing against.
+See the methodology.

 03 · Updated daily